 by Steven Doyle

 In 2007, an intoxicated Kid Rock got into a fight at an Atlanta restaurant and wound up in jail.
 In 2013, a woman was arrested for public intoxication at a Loganville, Ga., dining establishment where she mistook a cheeseburger for a shoe and wore it on her foot.
-And in March, an intoxicated women drove through the front window of a Crestview, Fla., eating house, then staggered inside without pants.
+And in March, an intoxicated women drove through the front window of a Crestview, Fla., then staggered inside without pants.
 In 2016 rapper Yung Mazi was shot once again at a restaurant.